reshilbejoy/Castlevania/README.md

 To run the game, you will need to run the **Main.py** file in the **main** branch.
 If the window is too big for your screen, you can adjust the variable **size** in Constants/window_constants.py. ***Do not change any other variable in this file!*** The window will have instructions on how to move through the game with a keyboard.
 At the end of the game, simply close the window and re-run the program if you want to play again.

 ## Architecture
+Major modules and their interactions?
+What architectural choices did you make?
+Diagram
+APIs

 ## User Experience